linxy29/p8105_final_report/report_xl2836.md

 ![](report_xl2836_files/figure-markdown_github/unnamed-chunk-14-1.png)

-Conditional inference tree is built based on significant level, so those which give more information about response are shown first.
-According to the result, family history has huge influence in mental health disorders followed by gender and number of employees in the working company in different branches.
+Conditional inference tree is built based on significant level, so those give more information about response are shown first.
+According to the result, family history has most influence in mental health disorders followed by gender and number of employees in the working company in different branches.

-Finally, we use test data to test model and sensitivity and specificity are shown below.
+Finally, we use test data to test model, and sensitivity and specificity are shown below.

 ``` r
 ctree.pred <- predict(fitted_ctree, testdata, type = "response")